snapauthapp/sdk-typescript/README.md

 }
 ```

-> [!TIP]
-> You may use `id` or `handle` when calling `startAuth()`.
+You may use `id` or `handle` when calling `startAuth()`.
-> Using `id` will typically require a roundtrip to your service, but tends to be necessary if you normalize handles.
+`id` is great when you already know who is signing in (returning user, MFA flows, etc); `handle` is more streamlined when initially authenticating.

-> Both values are **case-insensitive**.
+Both values are **case-insensitive**.

 > [!CAUTION]
 > DO NOT sign in the user based on getting the client token alone!
-> You MUST send it to the `/auth/verify` Server API endpoint, and inspect its response to get the _verified_ user id to securely authenticate.
+> You MUST send it to the [`/auth/verify`](https://docs.snapauth.app/server.html#verify-authentication-token) Server API endpoint, and inspect its response to get the _verified_ user id to securely authenticate.

 #### AutoFill-assisted requests

-Most browsers support credential autofill, which will automatically prompt a user to sign in using a previous-registered credential.
+Most browsers support credential autofill, which will automatically prompt a user to sign in using a previously-registered credential.
 To take advantage of this, you need two things:

 1) An `<input>` (or `<textarea>`) field with `autocomplete="username webauthn"` set[^1].